Where are the aliens?

 It could be that the aliens are deliberately ignoring us.
 It could even be that every growing civilization is irrevocably doomed to destroy itself (something to look forward to, fellow Earthlings).

 Or, it could be something much, much weirder.
 Like what, you ask?
-Here are nine strange answers that scientists have proposed for Fermi's paradox.
+Here are nine strange answers that scientists have proposed for the Fermi paradox.

 The aliens are hiding in underground oceans.

 If humans hope to converse with ET, we'll need to have a few icebreakers handy.
 No, seriously — alien life is probably trapped in secret oceans buried deep inside frozen planets.